Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Criminal Defense Lawyer

-Sometimes the party who ends up getting killed can be the negligent one versus the individual who has the unfortunate circumstance of having killed somebody.
-That is compounded with the person being charged with a crime, which could affect them for the rest of their life.
+Sometimes, the party who ends up getting killed can be the negligent one versus the individual who has the unfortunate circumstance of having killed somebody.
+That is compounded with the person charged with a crime, which could affect them for the rest of their lives.

 So, suppose you or a loved one is charged with a misdemeanor of vehicular manslaughter or any vehicular manslaughter-related offense.
 In that case, you have to get somebody like me who's been doing this for 30 years.